venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/receive-inbound-operations-from-the-sap-system-using-the-wcf-channel-model.md

  WCF provides the **System.ServiceModel.Channels.MessageFault** class to encapsulate an in-memory representation of a SOAP fault.
 You can use any of the static, overloaded **MessageFault.CreateFault** methods to create a new SOAP fault from which you can then create a fault message by invoking the appropriate **Message.CreateMessage** overload.
 WCF also provides overloads of **CreateMessage** that create a fault message without using a **MessageFault** object.

- You use the **System.ServiceModel.Channels.RequestContext.Reply** method to return the fault message to the adapter.
-The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] ignores the message action for fault messages, so you can set the message action to any value.
+ You use the <strong>System.ServiceModel.Channels.RequestContext.Reply</strong> method to return the fault message to the adapter.
+The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] ignores the message action for fault messages, so you can set the message action to any value.

- The following example shows how to return a fault message to the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)].
+ The following example shows how to return a fault message to the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)].
 This example omits the steps to create the channel listener and channel.

 ```
 RequestContext rc = channel.ReceiveRequest();